TrezorHannes/vps-lnbits/README.md

 or via my LN-Email hakuna@btcadresse.de.
 I'm also always grateful for incoming channels to my node: [HODLmeTight](https://amboss.space/node/037f66e84e38fc2787d578599dfe1fcb7b71f9de4fb1e453c5ab85c05f5ce8c2e3)

 ## Appendix & FAQ

-### I see anyone can create a wallet on my LNBits service, but I don't want that.
+#### I see anyone can create a wallet on my LNBits service, but I don't want that.
 How do I change that?
 Once you have created your first user wallet, and you want only this to be accessible, go to the user-section in LNBits and notice the user-ID in the URL: `/usermanager/?usr=[32-digit-user-ID]`.
 Copy the user-id and add it to your `.env` file: `nano ~/lnbits-legend/.env` and add this to the variable `LNBITS_ALLOWED_USERS=""`.
 You can comma-seperate a list of user-ids.

-### I'm stuck and have no idea why it's not working.
+#### I'm stuck and have no idea why it's not working.
 Who can help?
 Please add an issue on Github with your question and provide as much detail as possible.
 Keep it safe though, no macaroon or user-ids!

-### So I have LNBits running, now what?
+#### So I have LNBits running, now what?
 Head over to [LNBits Website](https://lnbits.com/) and check out the plethora of options you could do.
 For instance, I've built a donation wallet, which is shared 50:50 between the main author and my own wallet.
 All automated.

-### Why DigitalOcean - can't we pick a VPS where we can pay with Lightning, and anonymously
+#### Why DigitalOcean - can't we pick a VPS where we can pay with Lightning, and anonymously
 Consider this guide a work-in-progress.
 I've picked DigitalOcean since I know what I'm doing there.
-Will add alternative or even better options once I've done some thorough test myself how to accomplish the same results.
+Heard good things about [Luna Node](https://www.lunanode.com/), it's cheaper and you can pay with sats, so will test this out next.
+Also happy to add further alternatives, leave comments if you think these can accomplish the same results.
 Fee free to provide suggestions here.

+#### Can I add more nodes connecting to the tunnel?
+If so, how?
+In fact, I have more than one node connected to the tunnel.
+You need to handle your port-forwarding appropriately, since every node needs their unique LND listen port.
+Eg Node 1 has 9735, Node 2 9736 and so on.
+Docker runs need to be called with further `-p for publish-options`, IPtable rules and UFW needs to be adjusted.
+But once you got this guide internalised, the principle should be clear.
+Otherwise, let me know.